cometaj2/huckle/README.rst

 Install Python, pip and huckle
 -------------------

-Huckle requires Python 2.7 and pip
+Huckle requires bash with access to man pages, Python 2.7 and pip

   - Install Python 2.7 for your system